Last Updated: 7/31/2023 | July 31st, 2023

 While hostels are all about the people, management can do a few things to make their hostel the perfect framework for making your experience better.
-Certain features make a hostel memorable (common rooms, group activities, and kitchens) while others can make them forgettable (push-button showers, general filth, and unknowledgeable staff).
+Certain features make a hostel memorable (common rooms, group activities, and kitchens) while others can make them forgettable — or worse (push-button showers, general filth, and unknowledgeable staff).

 All of my favorite hostels share common traits that make them some of the best in the world.
 In the video below, I talk about the six main things you want to look for when picking a hostel to stay at.